michaelbromley/horizonal/README.md

 ## Dependencies

 Horizonal.js requires jQuery.
-Tested with jQuery 2.x, but should work with 1.8+.
+Tested with 1.11.1 and 2.1.1.

 ## Installation